CumulusNetworks/docs/content/cumulus-linux-519/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ...
 ```

 The `parent` field names the CPO module the laser source feeds.
-For each laser, `enabled` is the administrative state and `oper-status` is the state the hardware reports, so a laser you enabled that has not yet finished ramping shows `enabled` with an `oper-status` other than `on`.
+For each laser, `enabled` is the administrative state and `oper-status` is the state the hardware reports, so a laser you enable that has not yet finished ramping shows `enabled` with an `oper-status` other than `on`.
 The `health` block reports the age of the laser and health values for the laser and its thermoelectric cooler (TEC), and the `tec` block reports the current, voltage, and temperature of that cooler.

-As with the CPO tree, two child commands limit the output:
+As with the CPO commands, two child commands limit the output:

 - `nv show platform laser-source <laser-source-id> laser` shows the `laser` block only.
 - `nv show platform laser-source <laser-source-id> threshold` shows the `threshold` block only.